Popular Locations

 The epilepsy surgery staff works closely with referring physicians throughout a patient's evaluation and treatment to maximize care continuity.

-Deep brain stimulation (DBS) is a newly approved treatment option for epileptic patients who do not have successful outcomes from prescribed medication.
+Deep brain stimulation (DBS) is an approved treatment option for epileptic patients who do not have successful outcomes from prescribed medication.
 Up to 30 percent of patients with epilepsy have continued seizures despite correct dosage of anti-seizure medications.
 This is known as medication refractory epilepsy.

 DBS is a less invasive surgical option for patients with medication refractory epilepsy and can be effective for a variety of patients with partial-onset epilepsy with or without spread of seizure activity from a part of the brain to all of the brain (known as generalization of seizures).